-When families who are searching for assisted living first encounter prices, an occasional reaction is “sticker shock”.
-The average price for a one-bedroom assisted living apartment is approximately $3400 per month, or about $115 per day according to data from A Place for Mom’s 2012 Cost of Care Survey.
-Most Americans would agree that this is a significant sum of money; but is it too much?
+When families searching for assisted living encounter community prices, an occasional first reaction is “sticker shock.”
+The average cost of a one-bedroom assisted living apartment is approximately $3,823 per month, according to data from A Place for Mom’s Senior Living Cost Index.

-What You Get For Your Money
+Assisted Living: What You Get for Your Money

-- A clean, safe and dignified home
+- A clean, dignified and safe home

 - Meals and snacks